karthikks08/revision_assistant/README.md

 # revision_assistant
-java program that helps me to revise the topics i learned.
-(Spaced repetition technique)
+java program that helps you to revise the topics effectively (Spaced repetition technique)